expectopatronm/ig_trading_bot/README.md

 > **Disclaimer:** This is **not financial advice**.
 CFDs/spread bets are leveraged and can lose money rapidly.
 Use **demo** first.

 ---
+## Strategy Reference

+This script is a REST-only DAX (Germany 40) micro-scalper for IG’s demo API that hunts for ~€1 per trade and loops until about €10 daily, while tightly gating entries and managing risk.
+It auto-logs in, picks a Germany 40 epic matching the active account type (CFD vs spread-bet), then sizes each order from instrument metadata so the take-profit distance in points maps to ~€1 given pip value and minimum IG limits, with a stop set at 3× the TP distance (and overall margin kept modest).
+It trades only inside configurable Europe/Berlin session windows (skip weekends), and only if volatility and costs are acceptable: ATR(14, 1-min) must exceed a threshold and the current spread must be below a cap.
+Direction is a tiny momentum heuristic (BUY if the last 1-min close ≥ the prior, else SELL).
+After entry, a manager loop watches 1-min data: once price moves ≥50% of TP, it moves the stop to a tiny positive breakeven and enables a trailing stop whose distance and step scale with ATR (clamped by IG minimums).
+It will also exit early if the signal invalidates (price crosses the 20-EMA against the position) or if conditions deteriorate (ATR falls below the floor or spread spikes), and it continually re-derives sizing from fresh market details between trades.
+The program refreshes tokens on 401s, polls positions, and shuts down gracefully on signals by closing any open trades before logging out.

+---

 ## Quick start